 In patients who have already aspirated, prompt suctioning can restore normal airway function and reduce the quantity of contaminants that make it to the lungs.

 Removing contaminants from the airway can be life-saving, especially in people with weak immune systems.
-The most significant risk from aspiration is not choking, but infections due to inhaled contaminants.
+The most significant risk from aspiration is not choking, but infections such as aspiration pneumonia due to inhaled contaminants.
 The mortality rate for aspiration is about 20%, but with prompt treatment, the figure is much lower.

 Maintaining a Patent Airway in Hospital Settings